lineartimer/WebAppStarterPack/doc/notes.md

 To list hidden files with Finder: Cmd + Shift + .

+To open spotlight: Cmd + Space

 The Windows App can be used to rdp into a Windows VM.

 To find out the ip address of a web server: nslookup <url>

+To find out the ip address of your machine: curl ifconfig.me

 Terminal history can be deleted by deleting the contents of the ~/.zsh_history file or contents of the ~/.zsh_sessions directory.

-If function keys don't work when debugging:
-- Settings -> Desktop & Dock -> Shortcuts -> Set Show Desktop to -
+If function keys don't work when debugging: Settings -> Desktop & Dock -> Shortcuts -> Set Show Desktop to -

+To install PowerShell on Mac: brew install --cask powershell

+To start PowerShell: pwsh